marigold-dev/training-dapp-3/README.md

 # :palm_tree: Conclusion :sun_with_face:

-Now, you are able to understand ticket
+Now, you are able to understand ticket.
+If you want to learn more about tickets, read this great article [here](https://www.marigold.dev/post/tickets-for-dummies)

 On next training, we will learn hot to upgrade deployed contracts